CanAISolutions/canai-cursor-codex-v6.1.4/docs/reference/dreamstate-test-mapping.md

 ## Operator Guidance
 - **Cursor Usage:** Index this file for all test-related queries.
 Reference it before implementing, auditing, or updating tests to ensure Codex alignment.
-- **Escalation:** Escalate to Cofounder for review if a test’s confidence is <95%, mapping ambiguity arises, or pillar violations are detected.
+- **Escalation:** Escalate to Cofounder for review if a test's confidence is <95%, mapping ambiguity arises, or pillar violations are detected.
 - **Logging:** Log all test mapping changes in `/cursor/auto-actions.log.md`, referencing this file for traceability.
 - **Updates:** Propose new test mappings or updates via `/cursor/auto-actions.log.md` with Cofounder approval.
 - **CI Integration:** Tests are validated in `.github/workflows/codex-enforcement.yml`, failing on pillar violations or missing coverage.